 - The one thing ANY inexperienced person can offer a VIP

 This interview is part of my “Brain Trust” program, where each month I unveil a new interview with my personal mentors, advisors, and confidants each month.
 Each month, you get access to these private interviews, plus a community of hundreds of ambitious people to hold you accountable every day.

-If you want to worrying “what if…?” and take full control of your life, I invite you to join my Brain Trust program.
+If you want to worrying “what if…?” and take full control of your life, I invite you to join the waiting list for my Brain Trust program.

 Alright, today is the beginning of an entirely new chapter of IWT.
 I just got back from a last-minute weekend ...Read More